Lightning Fast Caching-based Parallel Denoising Prediction for Accelerating Talking Head Generation: Introduction

 \section{Introduction}

-Audio-driven talking head generation has received significant attention due to its wide applications in virtual avatars, digital content creation, and real-time communication \cite{prajwal2020lip, zhang2023sadtalker, wang2022one, tian2024emo}.
-Recent advancements in generative diffusion models \cite{tian2024emo, xu2024hallo, chen2025echomimic, zheng2024memo} have greatly enhanced the realism and quality of talking head videos, surpassing earlier GAN-based techniques \cite{prajwal2020lip, wang2021audio2head, zhang2023sadtalker, wang2022one}.
-However, the computational cost associated with diffusion models—primarily due to iterative denoising steps and large parameter sizes—results in slow inference and hinders real-time deployment \cite{li2023faster}.
-To accelerate diffusion models, previous methods reduce the number of denoising steps through advanced samplers \cite{song2020denoising, lu2022dpm} or obtain faster models via pruning \cite{fang2023structural}, but these often require expensive retraining.
+Talking head generation has received significant attention due to its wide applications in virtual avatars, digital content creation, and real-time communication \cite{prajwal2020lip, zhang2023sadtalker, wang2022one, tian2024emo}.
+Recent advancements in generative diffusion models \cite{rombach2022high, tu2024spagent} have greatly enhanced the realism and quality of talking head videos \cite{tian2024emo, xu2024hallo, chen2025echomimic, zheng2024memo}, surpassing earlier GAN-based techniques \cite{wang2021audio2head, zhang2023sadtalker, wang2022one}.
+However, the computational cost associated with diffusion models—primarily due to iterative denoising steps and large parameter sizes—results in slow inference and hinders real-time deployment \cite{sun2025vorta, sun2024asymrnr}.
+To accelerate diffusion models, previous methods employ model pruning \cite{fang2023structural} and distillation \cite{salimans2022progressive, meng2023distillation} techniques, but these often require expensive training.